Dimple Fetish

 Safety, consent & law

 The interest is entirely benign.
-It involves consenting adults and ordinary, non-injurious appreciation and contact, and raises no safety or legal concerns beyond mutual consent.
+It involves consenting adults, ordinary non-injurious appreciation and contact, and raises no safety or legal concerns beyond mutual consent.
+The only sensible caution is the general one: attention to a partner's body is welcome when it is wanted, and worth checking rather than assuming.

 - Lip Fetish43/100Labia Oris Partialism · Body Parts & PartialismLip and mouth partialism is a pronounced erotic focus on the lips and mouth, typically centering on lip fullness, shape, color, and movement, plus associated cues such as lipstick, glossy lips, or kissing.
 A benign, mainstream-adjacent variation.43